securitybunker/databunker/README.md

 # Contact us

-If you have any questions, you can contact me at yuli@privacybunker.io
+If you have any questions, you can contact the development team at office@privacybunker.io

 Join the project slack channel to talk with developers: [https://databunker.slack.com/](https://join.slack.com/t/databunker/shared_invite/zt-b6ukxzw3-JCxv8NJDESL40haM45RNIA)